You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 The beginning and end of a presentation are incredibly important, but so too is the middle—which makes up the bulk of your presentation.
 You don't want to neglect it.

-If you need to design a great presentation, then browse through our best-selling PowerPoint templates to find one with a powerful design that you can customize quickly.
+If you prefer to pay as you go, then browse through our best-selling PowerPoint templates in GraphicRiver.
+With the vast selection available, you're sure to find one with a powerful design that you can customize quickly.

 Also, you can find more awesome PPTs in our Ultimate Guide to the Best PowerPoint Template, which includes numerous PowerPoint options and tutorials to help you get started fast.

 Editorial Note: This post was originally published in 2016.
 It's been comprehensively revised to make current, accurate, and up to date by our staff—with special assistance from Lexi Rodrigo.